ezsystems/PlatformUIBundle/docs/subitem-udw-in-sf-app.md

 <!-- ... -->

 {# Here I want to render the subitem of the current Location #}
-{# I just generate a ez-subitem-list with some attributes tag like any other HTML tag #}
+{# I just generate a ez-subitem with some attributes tag like any other HTML tag #}
-<ez-subitem-list
+<ez-subitem
     parent-location-id="{{ path( 'ezpublish_rest_loadLocation', location ) }}"
     ></ez-subitem-list>
 ```